ordo-pink/ordo/api.md

 ### Delete

 Archives directory or removes it completely.
-If the directory was archived, returns the directory object with the path to the path, updated properties, and an empty children array.
-If the directory was completely removed, returns empty response.
+Returns the directory object, updated properties, and an empty children array.

 | Method | URL                        |
 | ------ | -------------------------- |